AlyssisML8/debugging-decorators/README.md

 # debugging-decorators

-This is a module for debugging purposes, though you might use it with another purposes.
+This is a module for debugging purposes, although it can be used for other purposes.
-No documentation for now, but maybe I'll add some.
+No documentation as of yet, but I might add some later.

-All the functions are meant to be decorators.
+All the functions are decorators.